 The name of that secret police spy who had informed on so many revolutionaries, only needed to be mentioned for the whole car to be thrown into a turmoil.
 Azef, and more Azef, and still more Azef, and Azef once again.

 Mind you, you'll excuse me for saying so, but you're all a lot of cattle you are.
 What's so [00:07:00] special about Ashev?
 What bunkum!
 The whole world's up in arms about him.
 But who the devil is he?
-A young punk, a no good bum, a nobody, stool pigeon, a nothing, a big fat zero.
-If you'd like, I can tell you a story about a stool pigeon and a hometown boy from Kamenka that, who makes Ashev look pale by comparison.
+A young punk, a no good bum, a nobody, a stool pigeon, a nothing, a big fat zero.
+If you'd like, I can tell you a story about a stool pigeon and a hometown boy from Kamenka at that, who makes Ashev look pale by comparison.

 These words were uttered by one of the standees who loomed over us from his place against the wall.
 I glanced up to have a look at him and saw a generously proportioned individual with a good silk cap on his head, twinkling eyes, a rosy, freckled face, and no front teeth.
 That is, his two front incisors were missing, which was apparently why he whistled when he spoke, so that Azef came out sounding like a Ashev.